minprog/app-studio/10 Design/10 Week 1/10 Content.md

 have to explicitly state your definition of "affordance", or the parts that are relevant to your answer.

-5. Make a list of important concepts in both chapters -- there are quite a lot!
-Include a short definition or few keywords that help you remember the definition.
+5. Make a list of important *concepts* in both chapters.
+A concept is an important abstract idea that has a name.
+The text contains quite a few concepts that are important for talking about interaction design.
+Include a short definition or few keywords that help you remember the definition of each concept.
 It does *not* have to be correct, though.
 Rate them 1-10 on how easy it would be to use the concept in building an app.

+Aim for ~100-150 words per answer.